psbrandt/openmrs-contrib-apidocs/README.md

 The repository contains the necessary config, templates, scripts and styles to generate a single page containing the static API docs for OpenMRS.

+:pushpin: **If you are looking for the source to build the API docs that run inside the REST Web Service module, see the [swagger-ui branch](../../tree/swagger-ui).**

 # Installation

 The docs are build using [bootprint-openapi](https://github.com/nknapp/bootprint-openapi).